 Typically, hedgehogs don't like their heads being pet and will roll into spiked balls when scared.
-Since hedgehogs aren't big fans of water, if you are having trouble cleaning your hedgehog's feet, try placing it in a shallow bath where just its legs are immersed in water or have it walk on a wet towel.
+Since hedgehogs aren't big fans of water, if you are having trouble cleaning your hedgehog's feet, try placing it in a shallow bath that only covers their feet.

 Dental disease, skin issues including mite and lice infestations, intestinal parasites, and tumors can all be issues for pet hedgehogs.
 Spaying and neutering is recommended to avoid reproductive organ tumors and other diseases later in life.
 Thorough dental examinations at the yearly vet visits and the occasional dental cleaning under anesthesia is recommended to prevent your hedgie from losing any teeth or developing other dental problems.
 Some owners are able to brush their hedgehog's teeth using cat toothpaste and small head toothbrush or cotton tipped applicator weekly but this is very uncommon.

 Spine loss is normal in small amounts but if your hedgehog is losing so many spines that it has bald patches it probably has a medical concern.
 Parasite infestations such as mites are the most common reasons for excessive spine loss.
 If your hedgehog is losing a lot of spines then it's time for a check-up with the vet.